Styrian Cardinal Hop

 |Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
 Learn more »||31-37%34% avg|

 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||3.0-4.0 mL3.5mL avg|

 |› HumuleneFlavors: woody, noble, spicy (α-caryophyllene)||15-22%18.5% avg|

 |› FarneseneFlavors: fresh, green, floral (β-farnesene)||5-7%6% avg|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||10-32%|

-Some popular beer styles that make use of the Cardinal hop include IPA & Pale Ale.
+Some popular beer styles that make use of the Styrian Cardinal hop include IPA & Pale Ale.

 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

-Unfortunately, there is no lupulin powder version of the Cardinal hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Unfortunately, there is no lupulin powder version of the Styrian Cardinal hop.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!